How it works

 Daimo Pay uses USDC via CCTP as the underlying bridge for cross-chain payments.
 CCTP is free, simple, and requires no additional counterparty risk since it is operated directly by Circle, the issuer of USDC.

 Neither Daimo nor LPs ever control user funds.
 The contract only allows the exact flow illustrated above: from the moment Alice sends funds to the intent address, those funds are guaranteed to end up with Bob.
-An LP can accept some reorg and bridge settlement risk by finishing the transfer immediately in exchange for a fee specified in the intent, but if no LP does this, then Alice or Bob can themselves complete the intent permissionlessly.
+The LP takes some reorg and bridge settlement risk by finishing the transfer immediately in exchange for a fee specified in the intent, but if no LP shows up, Alice or Bob can complete the intent permissionlessly themselves.
 In short, LPs only provide speed and convenience, not trust.

 Swapping